htm-community/hitc/README.md

 Creates a model,

 ##### Parameters
+Takes a dict of arguments in with the following fields:

+* `guid`: an optional name for the model, by default a UUID4 will be generated.
+The guid must be unique.
-* predicted_field: the field to be predicted
+* `predictedField`: the field to be predicted
-* model_params: the nupic model parameters to be used.
-If none are provided, default parameters are provided based on those from the hot gym anomaly detection.
+* `modelParams`: the nupic model parameters to be used.
+If none are provided, [default parameters](https://github.com/nupic-community/hitc/blob/master/htm-over-http/model_params/model_params.py) are provided based on those from the hot gym anomaly detection.

 ##### Returns

 A JSON object containing the GUID of the model and parameters used.

 ### GET

 Gets a list of all models and their associated information.